parkic/kido/_pages/English/Parents Landing Page.md

     - icon: /assets/icons/card-icon-12.svg
       title: Photo Galleries
       description: >-
         Capture and share memorable moments with a secure gallery that parents can access anytime
       image: ''
     - icon: /assets/icons/card-icon-13.svg
       title: Driver Tracking
       description: >-
         Monitor the school bus in real-time to ensure safe and timely pick-ups and drop-offs
       image: ''
     - icon: /assets/icons/card-icon-14.svg
       title: Customer Support
       description: Access prompt and friendly customer support whenever you need assistance
       image: /assets/images/card-image-14.png
 video_section:
+  title: |
-  title: Still not convinced you need Kido in your child’s kindergarten?
+    Still not convinced you need Kido in your child’s kindergarten?
-  description: >-
+  description: >
     Not sure how our features can fit into your daily routine?
 Watch our short explainer video to see how Kido can make staying connected with your child’s day easier and more meaningful.
-  video: ''
-  video_button: 'Watch Now'
+  video_button: Watch Now
 mid_page_cta:
   above_text: Want to see Kido in action at your child’s kindergarten?
+  content: >
-  content: Contact us today, and we’ll reach out to your child’s school to make it happen.
+    Contact us today, and we’ll reach out to your child’s school to make it happen.
   button_text: Book a free demo call now
   button_url: '#'
 our_promise: